Aimery of Cyprus

 Aimery of Lusignan (Aimericus, Αμωρί, Amorí; before 1155 – 1 April 1205), erroneously referred to as Amalric (Amaury) in earlier scholarship, (Note: Aimery's name was frequently mistranscribed as "Amalric" (Amaury), leading to him formerly being known as "Amalric II" and the true King Amalric as "Amalric I".
 No extant coins bearing Aimery's name survive.
 It is probable that the extant copies of the coins of Amalric were made and circulated during Aimery's reign, the two names having been similar enough to the people handling the coins for one to be accepted for the other.
 Even educated contemporaries confused the two names: the historian Marino Sanudo Torsello (c.
 1270-1343) refers to both Amalric and Aimery, brothers of King Henry II of Cyprus, as Almericus.) was the first king of Cyprus from 1196 and the king of Jerusalem as the husband of Queen Isabella I from 1198 to his death.
 He was a capable ruler whose reign was a period of peace and stability in both kingdoms, and the progenitor of the Lusignan dynasty of the Kingdom of Cyprus.

 Aimery was a younger son of Hugh VIII of Lusignan, a nobleman from Poitou.
 After participating in a rebellion against King Henry II of England in 1168, Aimery went to the Latin East and settled in the Kingdom of Jerusalem.
 Aimery's marriage to Eschiva of the influential Ibelin family strengthened his position in the kingdom.
 His younger brother Guy married Sibylla, the sister and heir presumptive of King Baldwin IV of Jerusalem.
 Baldwin made Aimery constable of Jerusalem around 1180.
 Guy and Sibylla became king and queen in 1186.
-Aimery was one of the commanders of the Christian army in the Battle of Hattin, which ended with a decisive defeat of Christians by the Muslim Ayyubids in 1187 and the subsequent near destruction of the kingdom.
+Aimery was one of the commanders of the Christian army at the Battle of Hattin, which ended with a decisive defeat of Christians by the Muslim Ayyubids in 1187 and the subsequent near destruction of the kingdom.